-phillips & hunt Ahmaud Arbery and Jordan Davis
+phillips, hunt, walker & hanna Ahmaud Arbery and Jordan Davis

 I was sitting in my office when the reporter called.
 There was gruesome new video depicting the death of a young black male- Ahmaud Arbery.
 It’s the type of video I am often asked to review- the death of someone’s child.
 It is something I see way too often, especially living on the Florida / Georgia border.
 It never stops hurting.
 It never stops reminding me of Jordan Davis.

 It was a few days after November 23, 2012, when I got that call the first time.
 There was no video to tell the story.
 A black teenager was shot and killed by a white man on the Friday after Thanksgiving.
 The altercation started with a complaint about loud music and ended with a statement, “You aren’t going to talk to me like that,” and ten shots were fired at the boy’s SUV.
 The killer was Michael Dunn and he cowardly fled the scene, despite later claiming self defense.
 Once found, his first lawyer, Robin Lemonidis, would repeat a host of lies and blame the innocent boys.
 Dunn’s first attorney is now a Brevard County Circuit Judge.
 She was recently summoned before the Florida Supreme Court to receive a public reprimand for “intemperate behavior during court proceedings.”
 No kidding.
 He had two more attorneys through his two criminal trials and even more lawyers during the civil case.
 Justice was slow, but achieved.